-(Mark [x] One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2017 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File N Tumber 001-36589 WILHELMINA INTE ERNATIONAL, INC. (Exact name of registrant Delaware 74-2781950 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 200 Crescent Court, Suite 1400, Dallas, Texas 75201 (Address of principal executive offices) (Zip Code) (214) 66 (Registrant's telephone nur nber, including area code) n/ (Former name, former address and former (Former name, former address and former i fiscar year, it changed since last report) nired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 quired to file such reports), and (2) has been subject to such filing requirements to be s Indicate by check mark whether the registrant has submitted electronically a submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of the rant was required to submit and post such files). [x] Yes [] No and posted on its corporate Web site, if any, every Interactive Data File required his chapter) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, a ing growth company.
-See the definitions of "large accelerated filer," "accele 2b-2 of the Exchange Act.
-(Check one): an accelerated filer, a non-accelerated filer, a smaller reporting company, or an erated filer," "smaller reporting company" and "emerging growth company" in Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Emerging growth company [] Smaller reporting company [x] revise If an emerging growth company, indicate by check mark if the registrant had financial accounting standards provided pursuant to Section 13(a) of the Excl s elected not to use the extended transition period for complying with any new or hange Act. [] Indicate by check mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act). [] Yes [x] No As of May 12, 2017 the registrant had 5,381,668 shares of common stock or utstanding.
+(Mark [x] V 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2018 OR [] TRANSITION REPORT PURSUANT TO SECTION I 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Com ission File Number 001-36589 MINA INTERNATIONAL, INC. (Exact name f registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) tion) (I.R.S.
+Employer Identification No.) 200 Crescent Court, Suite 1400, Dallas, Texa (Address of principal executive offices) 75201 (Zip Code) (214) 661-7488 (Registrant's elephone number, including area code) n/a (Former name, former addr s and former fiscal year, if changed since last report) Excha has filed all reports required to be filed by Section 13 or 15(d) of the Securities r such shorter period that the registrant was required to file such reports), and (2) vs. [x] Yes [ ] No Intera ctive Data File required to be submitted and posted submitted electronically and posted on its corporate Web site, if any, every pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the rant was required to submit and post such files). [x] Yes [] No report large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller ne definitions of "large accelerated filer," "accelerated filer," "smaller reporting the Exchange Act.
+(Check one): Large accelerated filer [ ] Non-accelerated filer [ ] Emerging growth company [ ] Accelerated filer [ ] Smaller reporting company [x] compl If an emerging growth company, indicate by check lying with any new or revised financial accounting star ark if the registrant has elected not to use the extended transition period for ards provided pursuant to Section 13(a) of the Exchange Act. [ ] Indicate by check mark whether the registrant is a s ell company (as defined in Rule 12b-2 of the Exchange Act). [ ] Yes [x] No As of May 11, 2018 the registrant had 5,376,040 sh es of common stock outstanding.